Skip Navigation

 Practical clothing

-For all practical classes in Drama you’re required to wear suitable clothing and footwear that allows complete freedom of movement and which you don’t mind getting dirty.
+For all practical classes in drama you’re required to wear suitable clothing and footwear that allows complete freedom of movement and which you don’t mind getting dirty.
 Tight jeans, leather boots, expensive fashion items and the like are therefore not suitable.

 You’ll usually find that a set of ‘rehearsal blacks’ (black top, loose black trousers) and black trainers (or bare feet) are the best thing to wear.
 In some classes tutors will insist you wear rehearsal blacks, so come prepared.
 Any simple black t-shirt and thin black training (or dance) trousers (rather than thick tracksuit bottoms) available from most sports outlets would be fine.